 Landscape and Drainage Improvement

 No two pieces of land are exactly the same no matter where you look.
-Due to this, the method you choose to fight against flooding will not be the same for everyone.
+The method you choose minimize flooding will not be the same for everyone.
 In certain cases some methods will work better than others.
-In order to find out what would work best for you consider contacting a professional at New England Enterprises.
 Here are some of the most commonly used landscaping improvements.

-- Plant a Rain Garden: A rain garden is a garden designed to soak up flood waters.
-Rather than redirecting the water to a drainage point a rain garden will give the water a place to pool and eventually be soaked up by plants inhibiting the garden.
-When planting a rain garden it is best to use plants that are native to the area and ones that have long roots.
-Long roots will allow the plants to soak up the most amount of water possible and by choosing native plants they will require less maintenance than exotic ones.
+A rain garden is a garden designed to soak up flood waters.
+Rather than redirecting the water to a drainage point, a rain garden will give the water a place to pool and eventually be soaked up by the plants.
+When planting a rain garden, use plants that are native to the area and have long roots.
+Long roots will allow the plants to soak up the most water possible.
+Native plants will also require less maintenance than exotic ones.

-- Create a Swale: A swale is a manmade canal that is designed to redirect water to a desired drainage point.
-By placing rocks at the base of the swale and adding plants to the outsides some of the water will be soaked up while the rest is transported to the drainage point.
-When designing a swale ensure that the drainage point is sufficient and is in an area that will not cause harm to the surrounding ecosystem or a nearby neighbor.
+A swale is a man-made canal that is designed to redirect water to a desired drainage point.
+Place rocks at the base of the swale.
+Then add water-loving plants along the outside to soak up water while the rest is transported to the drainage point.
+Designing a swale so that the drainage point is in an area that will not cause harm to the surrounding ecosystem or a nearby neighbor.

 Impermeable surface drainage

 Chances are you’ve got an impermeable surface on your property besides your roof.
 Driveways, parking lots and walkways can all create flooding zones.
 By adding drainage systems on either side of the area, flooding can be minimized.